-- 1) Must use: Entry Form Virginia 4-H Horse and Pony Show.
+- Must use: Entry Form Virginia 4-H Horse and Pony Show.
 These entry blanks can be obtained from your Extension Agent or on Page 98 of this rulebook.
 Please print or type.
 Carefully complete the form in its entirety.
-A member may enter only one animal. - 2) Dressage entries must complete the separate dressage entry form to facilitate the secretarial work of scheduling ride times. - 3) All competitors must submit their entries to their Extension Agent by July 1. - 4) Entries must be completed, signed, and mailed with Orientation Report Form listing name and signatures of all exhibitors and parent/guardian by the Extension Agent.
+A member may enter only one animal. - 2) Dressage entries must complete the separate dressage entry form to facilitate the secretarial work of scheduling ride times. - 3) Junior Age Level riders may only enter one horse. - 4) Senior Age Level Riders may enter two horses. - a) Both horses must meet all entry qualifications. - b) Youth may show different division or the same divisions, however they MAY NOT show two horses in the same showmanship or equitation class. - c) Youth may show in two equitation or showmanship classes, as long as they are not showing two horses in the same class. - d) If the youth qualifies two animals for the same Classic Class: - i) they may only show one animal - ii) A wait list will be posted for those who may become eligible when a rider chooses to show one horse.
+Riders will be notified immediately if they become eligible. - e) All class conflicts will be the youth's responsibility!
+Classes will not be held! - 5) Entries must be completed, signed, and mailed with Orientation Report Form listing name and signatures of all exhibitors and parent/guardian by the Extension Agent.
 Entry must include Entry Form Virginia 4-H Horse and Pony Show, Application and Health History Report and check.
 The Extension Agent must be the one to mail the entry.
-Entries must be postmarked by July 13, 2016.
+Entries must be postmarked by July 12, 2017.